 Bachelor – Cooperative Track - Year 3

-The Cooperative Track of the Bachelor in International Management is offered in Year 3.
+The Cooperative Track of the Bachelor in International Management is offered in BMI 3.
 Cooperative Tracks are a good way to enter the professional world: 95 % of Cooperative Track students land an employment contract before graduation.

 With 95% of Cooperative Track students landing an employment contract before they graduate, this option is no doubt the best way to enter the professional world.